kiali/kiali.io/content/en/docs/Configuration/health.md

 ---
 title: "Traffic Health"
-description: "Configuration of Request Traffic Health"
+description: "Customizing Health for Request Traffic."
-weight: 50
 ---

 There are times when Kiali's default thresholds for traffic health do not work well for a particular situation.
 For example, at times 404 response codes are expected.
 Kiali heas the ability to set powerful, fine-grained overrides for health configuration.